jericson/jericson.github.io/_posts/2023-12-15-platform_building_bgg.md

    you click the number, you'll get a breakdown of how many people gave each rating, comments (mini-reviews) and all sort of statistical data BGG has collected.
 Every time I look I see metrics and stats I hadn't seen before.
-Most people care, but the people who do care [get a lot out of the data](https://fivethirtyeight.com/features/designing-the-best-board-game-on-the-planet/).
+Most people don't care, but the people who do care [get a lot out of the data](https://fivethirtyeight.com/features/designing-the-best-board-game-on-the-planet/).
 5. Many games include player count, play time and age recommendations on the side of the box.
 BGG also lets the community suggest the